Fifty ways to market your work outside of social media

-Breaking free from the algorithm.
-Okay, but what are the alternatives?
+Sure, we have to break free from the algorithm, but what are the alternatives?

-It's been almost 3 years since Lush dropped not a bath bomb, but a truth bomb, leaving major social media platforms to fight for change.
-Guess what?
+It's been almost three years since Lush dropped not a bath bomb, but a truth bomb, leaving major social media platforms to fight for change.
+And guess what?
 They're doing just fine!

-Despite industry scepticism, Lush stood strong, focusing on engaging their audience through in-person events and maintaining their presence on Pinterest.
+Despite industry scepticism, they stood strong, focusing on engaging their audience through in-person events and maintaining their presence on Pinterest (a social media, albeit a less exploitative one).
+They showed us that you don't need to make socials your focus to grow a business with integrity.
 They chose integrity over convenience, and so far it seems to be paying off.

 Why should you care?

-The goal here isn’t to get you off social media.
+The goal here isn’t to make you think of social media in any specific way, or to get you off of it.
 Most won't.
-I won't (for now).
+I won't just yet—(update: I did leave Instagram and am carefully considering my presence on Subtask!).
 But precisely for that reason, shouldn’t we break loose from its grip?
 Trial alternatives?
-Explore ways that better serve us and our customers?
+Explore ways that better serve us, our team, and our customers?

 Just gimme the list